vsm/vsm-autocomplete/README.md

   + This includes S/T-type items only,
     while N/R/F/G-type items (see VsmDictionary's spec)
     and a item-literal may get added in addition.
+- The `query-options`'s `idts` specifies a list of fixedTerms (see vsm-dictionary's spec), only if this autocomplete component should use any.
 - In the selection-panel, N/R/F/G-type items get CSS-styling that makes them visually distinct.
 - The `max-string-lengths`'s `strAndDescr` sets the maximum length